June: This Month In Moving

 Oslo and Luanda (Angola) come 2nd and 3rd in the global ranking.
 In 2013 Oslo was first and Luanda second.
 Other places in the top 10 include a raft of European cities, including Zurich, Geneva, Stavanger, Bern and Basel.

 ECA International, a specialist knowledge provider to companies, publishes two main Cost of Living Surveys per year.
-They are intended to help companies calculate cost of living allowances, so that their employees don’t suffer reduced spending power while abroad.
+They are intended to help companies calculate the cost of living allowances so that their employees don’t suffer reduced spending power while abroad.